CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 ![Add enrichments](/images/Add-enrichments.jpg)

 7. Scroll down and select the **Text Cognitive Skills** as per the image below.
+Then, select the **Save enrichments to a knowledge store** drop down.

 ![Verify Skills](/images/checkbox-and-nextSave.jpg)